Mr-Sushant/kubernetes/README.md

 kubectl port-forward service/[service-name] 8080:80
 ```
 The name tag in metadata of service yaml file will be used as its IP in internal DNS configuration

+## Storage
+A volume can be used to hold data and state for pods and containers.
+Volumes can be used to store data/state and use it in pod.
+A pod can have multiple volumes attached to it.
+containers rely on mountPath to access a volume.

+Kubernetes supports:
+1. Volumes
+2. PersistentVolumes
+3. PersistentVolumesClaims
+4. StorageClasses

+### Volumes